Hampus Lindholm Game Preview: Bruins vs. Blue Jackets

-The Boston Bruins, Hampus Lindholm included, will face the Columbus Blue Jackets on Monday, November 27, 2023 at 7:00 PM ET.
-Considering a wager on Lindholm?
-We have numbers and figures to assist you.
+Hampus Lindholm will be on the ice when the Boston Bruins and Columbus Blue Jackets face off at 7:00 PM ET on Sunday, December 3, 2023.
+Looking to wager on Lindholm's props?
+Here is some information to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.